cespare/ruby-complete/README.md

 The basic idea is that in order to have auto-completion for the command `foo`, you have to create `foo.rb` in the directory specified by `$RUBY_COMPLETE_DIR`.
-After you register the command `foo` with `completion.rb`, you'll your completion script will be called whenever you tab-complete after typing `foo`.
+After you register the command `foo` with `completion.rb`, your completion script will be called whenever you tab-complete after typing `foo`.
 The completion for `completion.rb` is hence `$RUBY_COMPLETE_DIR/completion.rb.rb`.
 The best way to understand how to write ruby completion scripts is to look at this example.